krzysztofbarangit/reev-docker-compose/README.md

 docker compose up
 ```

-To verify the results, have a look at the following URLs:
+To verify the results, have a look at the following URLs.
+These URLs are used by the REEV application.

 - Annonars database infos: http://127.0.0.1:3001/annos/db-info?genome_release=grch37
 - Annonars gene info: http://0.0.0.0:3001/genes/info?hgnc_id=HGNC:12403